msimecek/Chatbot-Student-Workshop/README.md

 ## Second Bot - who is it?

-In the second exercise, we add a new dialog to Chatbota and we will show you how to work with status user information.
-This extension will help remembering the names of new people-Bot will offer a photo and the user would have to guess the name of a person.
+In the second exercise, we add a new dialog to the chatbot and demonstrate how to work with user state.
+This extension will help remembering the names of new people.
+Bot will offer a photo and the user will guess the name of a person.

 ### Preparation

-We will develop an already created project, so there is no need to create a new.
+We will continue with the project we have built in the previous exercise, so there is no need to create a new one.

 1. Create a new folder in the project, name it **Assets**.

-2. Get photos of people you want to learn and paste into the **Assets** Folder (right-click in Visual Studio > **Add > existing Item...**).
+2. Get photos of people you want to learn and copy them into the **Assets** Folder (right-click in Visual Studio > **Add > existing Item...**).

    ![1518100369875](images/1518100369875.png)